-There's a small screen behind the front grill that serves as the interface.
+There's a small screen behind the front grille that serves as the interface.
 It can display the volume level and the input source and it's easy to read.
 Due to its small size, sometimes it has to scroll to display the entire message.

 Just like the Samsung HW-Q90R, the buttons on the HW-Q80R's bar are found on the top side, near the rear edge.
 You can power the system on or off, control the volume, or choose the input source.

 The remote has a similar style to high-end Samsung TV remotes.
 It's an average size and allows you to control all of the soundbar's functions.
 Unfortunately, it can't act as a universal remote to control other devices.

 The Samsung SmartThings app is the same app that pairs with the latest Samsung TVs and other Samsung home appliances.
 It's not a complete remote replacement, as it can't do a few things like changing the sound profiles, but you can cast audio files.

 The Samsung HW-Q80R soundbar has an auto turn-off function after just 5 minutes of inactivity, which is one of the smallest time intervals we've tested so far, but is in sync with the rest of Samsung's Q series soundbar lineup.
 You can use your TV remote to control the bar's basic functionality, thanks to its HDMI CEC support.